binaryeq/bineq-study-supplementary/mvnc-vs-obfs/example2/README.md

 ## Overview

-This folder shows the diff between the disassemblies, produced using `javap -c -p`, of 2 copies of the class `ch.qos.logback.access.net.AccessEventPreSerializationTransformer` from the Maven project `ch.qos.logback:logback-access:1.3.11`, one taken from Maven Central (mvnc) and the other from Oracle Build-From-Source (obfs).
+This folder shows differences at several equivalence levels between 2 copies of the class `ch.qos.logback.access.net.AccessEventPreSerializationTransformer` from the Maven project `ch.qos.logback:logback-access:1.3.11`, one taken from Maven Central (mvnc) and the other from Oracle Build-From-Source (obfs).
+In particular, it shows that **the main difference is not normalised away by JNorm, even with maximum normalisation turned on.**

+- `AccessEventPreSerializationTransformer.javap.diff`: disassemblies (produced using `javap -c -p`, `disassembly` in the paper)
+- `AccessEventPreSerializationTransformer.jnorm.jimple.diff`: Jimple (bytecode normalised using JNorm with default settings, `jnorm` in the paper)
+- `AccessEventPreSerializationTransformer.jnorm2.jimple.diff`: Jimple (bytecode normalised aggressively using JNorm with `-o -n -s -a -p` flags, `jnorm2` in the paper)

 The two subdirectories contain the original jars from each provider and relevant files extracted from them, for convenience.

 - File path within both binary jars: `ch/qos/logback/access/net/AccessEventPreSerializationTransformer.class`